-Upon a call for cooling through the UI (or the Y1 and/or Y2 connections in a non-communicating system), the Application Operation Control (AOC) board (see Fig. 26) will request a compressor speed and outdoor fan motor speed based on the indoor space demand and outdoor conditions.
+Upon a call for cooling through the UI (or the Y1 and/or Y2 connections in a non-communicating system), the Application Operation Control (AOC) board (see Fig. 33) will open the EXV to the fully open position.
+For heating, the AOC board will open the EXV to a preset position, depending upon the conditions.
+Based upon the indoor space demand and the outdoor conditions, the UI will then request a compressor speed and outdoor fan motor speed.

 If the conditions are correct for operation, the control board will allow the requested operation to begin, but if the control board determines that the conditions are not correct, the board will decide what other operation nearing that condition is acceptable.
 The inverter Motor Operational Control (MOC) then outputs the three-phase PWM signal and frequency that gently ramps the compressor speed up to stage 2, and then will adjust to the demanded speed.
 The gentle ramp-up results in no locked rotor amps to the compressor motor.
-The unit nameplate for compressor LRA will be stamped N/A (not applicable).
+The unit 0 for compressor LRA will be stamped N/A (not applicable).